On Choosing the Poems and Letter

 For Truth — the ends being scarcely two.

-In “I died for Beauty,” Dickinson’s speaker accepts his “kinsman’s” assessment of the indissolubility of Beauty and Truth and their “brotherhood,” but the poem talks of “failure” and at the end, moss silences the pair and obscures their names.
+In “I died for Beauty,” Dickinson’s speaker accepts their “kinsman’s” assessment of the indissolubility of Beauty and Truth and their “brotherhood,” but the poem talks of “failure” and at the end, moss silences the pair and obscures their names.

 Heginbotham, Eleanor.
 “Unfastening the Fascicles: Dickinson’s Aesthetics and Fascicle 21.”
 Dickinson Electronic Archive